 Document, Document, Document

-Rarely, either talking to the technologist or the program director does not solve the problem.
+Rarely talking to the technologist or the program director does not solve the problem.
 So, what to do next?
 Well, if you find that the offenses are recurrent, you must document each of the episodes.
-Only when you have objective data, you can use it to change the situation, primarily as a resident.
+Only when you have objective data can you use it to change the situation, primarily as a resident.
 Why?
-For the most part, the technologist has most likely been working for many more years than you at the institution.
-Typically, therefore, the technologist’s word will often carry more weight than yours.
+For the most part, the technologist has likely been working for many more years than you at the institution.
+Therefore, the technologist’s word will often carry more weight than yours.

 Why else is the technologist in a better position than the radiology resident?
-Mostly because the institution has more to lose when a negligent technologist leaves instead of a resident because it is more costly.
-So, you will need to keep a log, either written or electronic.
-And, be specific.
-State precisely what happened, how it occurred, and when it transpired.
-Make sure that the information can be confirmed as quickly as possible.
+The institution has more to lose when a negligent technologist leaves instead of a resident because it is more costly.
+So, you will need to keep a written or electronic log.
+And be specific.
+Accurately state what happened, how it occurred, and when it transpired.
+Make sure that you can confirm the information as quickly as possible.

 Discuss With Administration

 OK.
 Direct communication has not worked to change the behavior.
 Nor was the episode a “one-off” event.
 So, what do you do next?
-Well, if you need the behavior to cease, it is imperative to discuss the matter with the administration.
-Each hospital may have a different member of the administration to help out with this.
-Typically, it may be a hospital liaison/radiology manager or other times it might be the DIO (head of GME).
+If you need the behavior to cease, discussing the matter with the administration is imperative.
+Each hospital may have a different administration member to help with this.
+Typically, it may be a hospital liaison/radiology manager or the DIO (head of GME).

-And, what can they do with the documentation that you provide?
+And what can they do with the documentation that you provide?
 It can serve as a basis to change the offending behavior of the technologist.
 Also, the hospital can use it to help decide whether to remediate, train, or fire.
-Whatever the case may be, when things become that dangerous, you need to address the event to the “higher-ups.”
+Whatever the case, when things become that dangerous, you need to address the event to the “higher-ups.”

 Dealing With The Negligent Technologist

 Often, the most challenging part of playing the role of the resident is not the technical work.
 Instead, the hard part usually comes down to how you negotiate with other human beings.
 So, follow the strategies that I have provided.
-First communicate directly.
-Then, talk your program directors.
-And finally, rarely if all else fails, document everything yourself and speak with the hospital administration.
+First, communicate directly.
+Then, talk to your program directors.
+And finally, rarely, if all else fails, document everything yourself and speak with the hospital administration.
 These strategies are a logical approach to dealing with the negligent technologist.

 Moreover, it should work to remedy most problems.
-Most importantly, however, you should never neglect to deal with the negligent technologist.
+Most importantly, however, you should never neglect to deal with a negligent technologist.
 Remember, you took the Hippocratic oath.
 Patient care comes first!